 Under federal guidelines, only two continuations can be granted .
 After three years, the project must be resubmitted as a new protocol to the IRB for review and approval.
 If you have completed data collection and are just analyzing unidentifiable data, you do not need to seek continued IRB approval.
 However, you must be certain to maintain the data as specified in your application protocol.

-Note that if your proposal required a category 3 review – a continuation will also require approval by a quorum of the IRB members.
+Note that if your original proposal required a Category 3 review, a continuation will also require approval by a quorum of IRB members.